Author guidelines

 - Graphical abstract

 Each submission consists of three required items along with several optional ones.
 The required items are Manuscript, Graphical abstract and Cover letter.
-Authors are strongly encouraged to supply also Supplementary material as well as the Research data.
-Please read below the instructions how to prepare each submission item.
+Authors are strongly encouraged to supply Supplementary material as well as the Research data.
+Please read below the instructions on how to prepare each submission item.

 Manuscripts for submission

 The manuscript should be uploaded as a single Word.doc .docx or .rtf file.
-Manuscripts have to be typed in English (consistent standard British or American English is required) with 1.5 line spacing (11 points size of Calibri font; Greek letters from Symbol character set) and in an A4 page format leaving 2.0 cm wide margins.
-The use of Microsoft Word template is madatory.
-Do not insert any graphics (schemes, figures, etc.) into a movable frame which can superimpose the text and make the layout very difficult (must be In „Line with Text“).
-For Regional specific, nonstandard characters please save documents with "Embed fonts" Word option: Save as ‐> (Tools) ‐> Save Options… ‐> Embed fonts in the text.
+Manuscripts must be typed in English, using a consistent standard of British or American English.
+The text should be double-spaced (1.5 line spacing) in 11-point Calibri font, with Greek letters from the Symbol character set.
+The manuscript should be formatted in A4 page size, with 2.0 cm wide margins.
+The use of a Microsoft Word template is mandatory.
+Do not insert any graphics (schemes, figures, etc.) into a movable frame which can superimpose the text and make the layout very difficult (must be "In Line with Text“).
+For region-specific, nonstandard characters, please save documents with the "Embed fonts" Word option: Save as ‐> (Tools) ‐> Save Options… ‐> Embed fonts in the text.

 Figures, Schemes, Sketches and Tables